 It used to be that when people thought about wine tasting, they thought about swirling expensive glasses while snacking on brie in Napa Valley.
 It was a boujee, sophisticated weekend activity reserved for wealthy couples and the occasional bachelorette party.
 Now, literally every state in America has a wine region, even Alaska.
 So while the image of high-class leisure may be a bit diluted, the experience is far more accessible.

 Granted, some states do it better than others.
 You’ll still find a lot more options in California or Washington than you will in, say, Mississippi.
 But no matter where you live, you’re never more than a few hours from a wine producing region.
-Even if you can’t tell a Cab Franc from a cab fare, you can still pretend to be an expert at one of these destinations — the best regions for wine tasting in all 50 states.
+Even if you can’t tell a Cab Franc from a cab fare, you can still pretend to be an expert at one of these destinations — the best wine tasting destinations in all 50 states.

 Alabama: Shelby County